 When using treatment methods to use with clients, ABA therapists need to ensure they are using research-based, sound, and up-to-date studies to back up their reasoning for using those techniques.
 Increasing research literacy is always encouraged!

 ABA therapists will need to make complicated decisions throughout their career; it is inevitable.
-Unfortunately, it is hard to determine when a crucial decision must be made regarding a client, treatment method, or occurrence, as the need for action can happen so spontaneously; therefore, understanding how to make ethically-based decisions is a highly important skill ABA therapists should practice, because ethical dilemmas come in all shapes and sizes and can happen at any moment.
+Unfortunately, it is hard to determine when a crucial decision must be made regarding a client, treatment method, or occurrence, as the need for action can happen so spontaneously.
+Understanding ethics in ABA is a highly important skill ABA therapists should practice.
+Ethical dilemmas come in all shapes and sizes and can happen at any moment.

 An article from the professionals at the Science Education Resource Center at Carleton College discuss the concept of beneficence and questions professionals should ask themselves when caught in an ethical quandary.